Babysitting at the Pool

 If the kids you're babysitting need something to do, try some of these pool games:

 Get two large inflatable beach balls or any kind of balls that float.
-See who can push their ball from one side of the pool to the other the fastest.
+See who can push their ball the fastest from one side of the pool to the other.

 The goal of this game is simple.
 Just keep an inflatable ball in the air and try not to let it touch the water!
 Kids can see how many passes they're able to keep the ball up for before it inevitably hits the water.

 3. Marco Polo